MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 For more information about the `Sync` event, the `ServiceWorkerRegistration`, and the `SyncManager` interface, see the [Background Synchronization draft specification](https://wicg.github.io/background-sync/spec/) and the [Background Synchronization API documentation](https://developer.mozilla.org/docs/Web/API/Background_Synchronization_API).

-### Demo PWA
+### Demo app

-[My Movie List PWA](https://quirky-rosalind-ac1e65.netlify.app/) is a demo app that uses the Background Sync API to fetch movie information later if the user is offline.
+[My Movie List PWA](https://quirky-rosalind-ac1e65.netlify.app/) is a demo app that uses the Background Sync API to fetch movie information later, if the user is offline.

 :::image type="content" source="../media/my-movie-list-pwa-demo.png" alt-text="My Movie List PWA demo app.":::